Tomáš Jirsák: 2012–13 season

-2013-14
+2013–14

 In his second season with the yellow-black jersey, Jirsák played in 47 matches (33 in A Grupa, 8 in Bulgarian Cup and 6 in UEFA Europa League.
 Thanks to him and his teammates, Botev Plovdiv finished fourth again and reached the final of the Bulgarian Cup.

-On 7 July 2013, Jirsak scored his first goal for the club from about 25 metres against Astana in a Europa League match.
+On 7 July 2013, Jirsák scored his first goal for the club from about 25 metres against Astana in a Europa League match.
 Botev achieved a 0–1 away win.
 On 25 August, he sealed a 3–2 win over Slavia Sofia with a close range goal.

-2014-15
+2014–15

-Velislav Vutsov, the new manager of Botev Plovdiv for the 2014–15 season, assigned a more attacking role for Jirsak.
+Velislav Vutsov, the new manager of Botev Plovdiv for the 2014–15 season, assigned a more attacking role for Jirsák.
 He was among the goalscorers twice in his first three games in A Grupa.
 He scored against Cherno More Varna and Slavia Sofia, but he also received a red card at end of the dramatic 3–3 draw with Litex Lovech.

-On 24 October, Jirsák scored the second goal for his team during the second half of the game against Beroe Stara Zagora.
-Botev Plovdiv defeated Beroe Stara Zagora 3–1.
+On 24 October, Jirsák scored the second goal for his team during the second half of the game against Beroe Stara Zagora in a 3–1 win.

 On 2 November, Jirsák appeared in his 90th game for Botev.
 He is the foreign player with the most games played for the club.

-On 8 November, Jirsák scored a magnificent goal after an assist by Marian Ognyanov during a 1–2 away win against Litex Lovech.

-His goal against Litex Lovech was selected for the best goal in A Grupa in 2014.
+On 8 November, Jirsák scored a goal after an assist by Marian Ognyanov during a 2–1 away win against Litex Lovech.
+His goal was later selected for the best goal in A Grupa in 2014.

 As expected, Jirsák was in the starting lineup for the last three games of the regular season in A Grupa which were played in March 2015.
-His excellent performance was crucial for the three consecutive wins, against Marek Dupnitsa, Lokomotiv Plovdiv, and CSKA Sofia.
+His performance was crucial for the three consecutive wins, against Marek Dupnitsa, Lokomotiv Plovdiv, and CSKA Sofia.

 On 5 April 2015, Jirsák became the first foreign player with 100 games for Botev.

-Jirsák scored the only goal in a 1–3 defeat againsy Ludogorets Razgrad on 3 May 2015.
+Jirsák scored the only goal in a 3–1 defeat against Ludogorets Razgrad on 3 May 2015.
 He received a yellow card during the game with Litex Lovech and was banned for the next two games with CSKA Sofia and Beroe Stara Zagora.
 Jirsák returned to the starting lineup for a 0–2 home defeat from Lokomotiv Sofia.
 After the game, it was announced that the contacts of Jirsák and his friend, goalkeeper Adam Stachowiak, would not be renewed and both of them were to leave the club.